 I shared the first draft of our learning principles with Nancy (@blairteach), a school improvement consultant in the US and a supportive member of my online PLN.
 A fresh perspective is always helpful with tasks like this and she made a few helpful suggestions.

-The final stage will be to take the list back to the teachers for their comments and suggestions.
-Meanwhile, I’d love to hear your thoughts.
+The final stage was to take the list back to the teachers for their comments and suggestions.
 Here’s what it looks like currently:

 Everyone has the potential to learn.

-- We learn in different ways, depending on abilities, learning styles, preferences and interests.
+- We learn in different ways, depending on abilities, preferences and interests.

 - Learning takes place through inquiry: questioning, exploring, experimenting and problem solving.